clarkdatalabs/banana-project/R_Banana_Project/README.md

                           "Flag.Description")]
 ```

-Belgium-Luxembourg exports divorce after 2000, so in order to extend our data to account for post-2000, we combine the individual exports Belgium and Luxemberg;
+Belgium-Luxembourg exports divorce after 2000, so in order to extend data to account for post-2000, combine individual exports from Belgium and Luxemberg;
 ```
 #2000
 bananas_clean$Value[1] <- bananas_clean$Value[1] + bananas_clean$Value[92]